mesosphere/dcos-commons/frameworks/kafka/docs/security.md

 The DC/OS Apache Kafka service supports Kafka's native transport encryption, authentication, and authorization mechanisms.
 The service provides automation and orchestration to simplify the usage of these important features.

-A good overview of these features can be found [here](https://www.confluent.io/blog/apache-kafka-security-authorization-authentication-encryption/).
+A good overview of these features can be found [here](https://www.confluent.io/blog/apache-kafka-security-authorization-authentication-encryption/), and Kafka's security documentation can be found [here](http://kafka.apache.org/documentation/#security).

 *Note*: These security features are only available on DC/OS Enterprise.